//Sameena Sitabkhan|Principal CA Registered Architect | NOMA

 she/her

-Tammy is a second generation Chinese American from the SF Bay Area.
-Over the years, she has worked across a variety of project scales and typologies, including hospitality, institutional, retail and single family residences.
+Tammy is a second-generation Chinese American from the San Francisco Bay Area.
+With over 19 years of experience, she has worked across a wide range of project types and scales, including cultural, hospitality, and residential projects throughout the Bay Area and Los Angeles.

-In 2009, she co-founded Kupa Studios, an architecture and design studio based in Beijing, China and Oakland, CA. Working internationally, she played a key role in executing multiple commercial design projects in Beijing.
-Her work has been featured in publications including Dwell, Casa Abitare, LA Times, Brutus, and NY Magazine.
+In 2009, she co-founded Kupa Studios, an architecture and design practice based in Beijing, China, and Oakland, California.
+Working internationally, she played a key role in delivering numerous commercial design projects in Beijing.
+Her work has been featured in publications such as Dwell, Casa Abitare, Los Angeles Times, Brutus, and New York Magazine.

-Tammy received a Masters degree in Architecture from SCI-Arc in Los Angeles and a History of Art and Visual Culture BA from UC Santa Cruz, CA. In all projects, her work is guided by curiosity and experimentation, and thrives where creativity and collaboration converge.
+Tammy holds a Master of Architecture from SCI-Arc in Los Angeles and a BA in History of Art and Visual Culture from UC Santa Cruz.
+Across all projects, her approach is guided by curiosity and experimentation, thriving at the intersection of creativity and collaboration.